BlenderVR/manual/manual/components/user-interface.rst

   Console Graphical User Interface (left: ``Configuration`` tab, right: ``Run`` tab)

 By default, the ``console`` does not "know" anything.
 You have to manually set configuration file, active screen-set, simulation file ...
-However, it stores these relevant informations in its internal data store path (see above).
-So you have to set these informations the first time you run Blender-VR and they remain active (across different running) until you change it with the GUI.
+However, it stores these relevant information in its internal data store path (see above).
+So you have to set these information the first time you run Blender-VR and they remain active (across different running) until you change it with the GUI.

 Configuration File
 ==================